ruyadorno/snapstub/README.md

 });
 ```

-The following methods are available:
+The following methods are available, please note all values used are just example values meant to ilustrate a common usage:

 ### add(opts)